My Amiga 600 Project: The Ups and Downs

 Finishing line in sight

-On 28th May 2019, I lost all patience and sent out a tweet on Twitter, calling out AmigaKit publically on the situation of my Amiga 600 repair and why it has taken so bloody long.
+On 28th May 2019, I lost all patience and sent out a tweet on Twitter, calling out AmigaKit publicly on the situation of my Amiga 600 repair and why it has taken so bloody long.
 I happened to also tag all the Amiga YouTubers in the tweet; the response I got was incredible.

 Not only did I get a few mentions of support and disbelief, but Matthew, the owner of AmigaKit, called me that evening.

 He apologise profusely for the delay and explained to me why it was taking so long on the repair.
 Matthew explained to me that my Amiga board needed moderate restoration on the audio chip and the repair has taken longer due to limited resources.
 Because the board developed an additional issue, and AmigaKit weren’t getting paid to repair it, diagnostics and repairs are performed in their ‘downtime’ in such an event; this downtime mounts to about three hours a week as they do have other work and duties to do, like other paid repairs, fulfilling online orders, administration etc. Fair enough, I can understand that having worked in a similar environment.
 Matthew offered to send my Amiga board back to me so I could seek another Amiga repair service, but I declined the offer; I’ve come this far right!
 Matthew also said he will speak to his repair technician and get the repair fast-tracked as he more or less agreed, waiting nearly two years is long enough.